pingnak/videowebscript/README.md

 # videowebscript

 Scripts to generate a web interface for a collection of videos, music or pictures.
+See the wiki links, somewhere on this page, for details about setting up or building the various pieces.

 ## Introduction